navapbc/ecs-utils/README.md

 - kms-crypt: wrapper for creating kms encrypted data
 - documentation for using the above tools in a production environment

 AWS provides many examples of best practices for ECS in the context of using Cloudformation.
-These tools and docs were created to support an environment provisioned with Terraform (TODO: provide link to the example Terraform ECS template).
+These tools and docs were created to support an environment provisioned with Terraform.
+An example implementation of an ECS cluster in terraform and an example application that uses AWS parameter store (and these scripts) can be found here: https://github.com/navapbc/tf-ecs-example

 ### Installation